Bloch functions, asymptotic variance, and geometric zero packing: Introduction

 It was shown by Coifman, Rochberg, and Weiss \cite{CRW} that as a linear space, $\Pop L^\infty(\D)$ equals the Bloch space $\mathcal{B}(\D)$, but actually, the endowed norm differs substantially from the seminorm \eqref{eq-Blochnorm}.
 Recently, Per\"al\"a \cite{Per} obtained the rather elementary estimate

 and showed that the constant $8/\pi$ is best possible.
-In the other direction, the best constant is not known, but up to a little Bloch function, the constant $1$ works.
-In conclusion, trying to understand $\Pop L^\infty(\D)$ in terms of the Bloch seminorm involves a substantial loss of information.
+As for lower bounds up to a little Bloch function, the best constant is not known, but it is easy to see that the constant $1$ works.
+In conclusion, trying to understand the space $\Pop L^\infty(\D)$ in terms of the Bloch seminorm involves a substantial loss of information.